Learn how to be patient in 5-minutes a week

 green haired woman is thinking about how to be patient

-The fast-paced world we live in doesn’t leave too much room for patience—or so it would seem, at least.
-We can’t afford to be patient; we want things done, and we want them done now.
 Think of that work project that you just have to complete by the end of the week.
 What about that summer body that you only have two months left to work on?
 Time is ticking, and life doesn’t wait for anyone, right?

 But slowing down is crucial for navigating life’s biggest moments.

-Here are our top tips for a more relaxed, gentle way of navigating the trials and tribulations of life.
+Here are our top tips for a more relaxed, gentle way of navigating the trials and tribulations of daily life.

 Table of contents

-How do you develop patience?
 Seven ways to be more patient

 How can I be patient with progress?